sandhillroadconsulting/avacado/README.md

 # avaca.do Landing Page

-A premium landing page for avaca.do - a cross-border talent migration platform connecting Indian engineers to European startups.
+A premium landing page for avaca.do - Connecting Elite Asian Talent to the Fastest Growing Companies in Europe.

 ## Features